-The committee is also expected to engage people of African descent and other community members through a series of at least three public workshops and one town hall meeting, to include the ideas of the broader community of the work of the IDPAD Advisory Committee and the City of Victoria’s work in implementing the IDPAD proclamation.
+The Committee will also engage people of African descent and other community members through a series of at least three public workshops and one town hall meeting, to include the ideas of the broader community of the work of the IDPAD Advisory Committee and the City of Victoria’s work in implementing the IDPAD proclamation.

 For more information, please read the Terms of Reference.

 The Committee is comprised of up to nine voting members of African descent, appointed by Council for just over a three-year term (September 2021 – December 2024).
 If possible:

 - Three elder members, who self-identify and represent the wisdom of Black communities